Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

 This worries Jaime.
 "The fear is that they will kill you.
 They shoot at you and there is no law that defends you, because they are the government's system for terrorizing people and stopping protests," he says.
 "They are stronger than the police."

-Many Venezuelans feel the same about other security forces: 37 people were reported killed in Caracas during house raids in January by the national police's special force, FAES, according to the United Nations High Commissioner for Human Rights Michelle Bachelet.
+Many Venezuelans feel the same about other security forces: Thirty-seven people were reported killed in Caracas during house raids in January by the national police's special force, according to United Nations High Commissioner for Human Rights Michelle Bachelet.

-Most of the victims were from poor neighborhoods, and were suspected of participating in anti-government protests, she said.
+Most of the victims were from poor neighborhoods and were suspected of participating in anti-government protests, she said.

 "I am a communist since I was in my mother's womb," says Alejandro, 65, a retired member of Venezuela's National Guard who is among Maduro's dwindling band of supporters.